 The Art and Science of Partnering

-As an educator, my teaching method is centered on ethical social practice.
-I have developed a practice called Somatic Enrichment, which offers tools for dialogue, fusing theory and physical practice.
+My teaching method prioritizes ethical social practice.
+I have developed an approach called Somatic Partnering, which offers tools for dialogue by fusing theory and physical practice.
 The training model is tailored for different audiences, from performing artists in dance and music, to medical practitioners, educators, and corporate professionals.
-Somatic Enrichment offers tools for professional development for those whose practice involves collaborative decision-making.
+Somatic Partnering also serves as a professional development for those whose practice involves collaborative decision-making.